*This post contains affiliate links, thank you for your support! See my full disclosure here*

 - Flat White Spray Paint <— make sure you get one that bonds to plastic, like this one!

-Or alternatively you could purchase the entire space party pack for $25 which includes: invitation, party favors, jet pack labels, poster, and menu printable (all personalized and edited to your specifications).
+Or alternatively you could purchase the entire personalized space party pack for $25 which includes: invitation, party favors, jet pack labels, poster, and menu printable (digital files all personalized and edited to your specifications).
 All orders can be placed via email and once you approve the designs I will send you a paypal link for payment.

 Phew!
 It’s been fun re-capping everything with you!
 If you have any questions, don’t hesitate to leave a comment below!
 Don’t forget to give me a follow on Instagram for more fun ideas and freebies!